If you’ve ever wondered how to make make your morning routine with kids easier, you’re in good company

 1) Start the Night Before

-I’m of the firm belief that your morning really starts the night before.
-Having a great evening routine is going to make all the difference when your head pops off the pillow in the morning.
-Preparing the night before ensures that you can rest easy knowing that you are ready for the morning.
+the kind of morning your have is determined by the kind of evening you had the day before.
+Having a great evening routine that prepares you for the next day is going to make all the difference when your head pops off the pillow in the morning.

 Here are a few things you should consider building into your evening routine: